If you find something useful,

 Use the translation screen to identify and capture the

-midi CC (continuous control) command and translate it
+Midi CC (continuous control) command and translate it

 to a Midi PC (program change) cmd.